1. FAMILY AND FAMILY RELATIONS.

 6. FOOD AND HEALTH.

 2. What good health habits can people have?
-Actually, they are very simple: to keep early hours, to be physically and mentally active and moderate in food and drinking, eat healthy food, breath fresh air and never to smoke.
+Actually, they are very simple: keep early hours, be physically and mentally active and moderate in food and drinking, eat healthy food, breath fresh air and never smoke.